course-dprep/Airbnb-Valentines-Day/README.md

 ### Results

+- Price:

-The null hypothesis of the price analysis stated as follows: Valentine's day has no influence on the prices of Airbnb listings.
+H0: Valentine's day has no influence on the prices of Airbnb listings.
 The result from the T-test for all cities together, as for the separate cities, a P-value of >0.05 has been found.
 Therefore, with a significance of 0.05, the H0 could not be rejected.
 No significant relation has been found between Valentine's Day and prices of Airbnb listings.

+- Bookings:

-Next, the null hypothesis for the bookings analysis stated as follows: Valentine's day has no influence on the amount of booked Airbnb's.
+H0: Valentine's day has no influence on the amount of booked Airbnbs.
 The result from the logistic regression show a P-value<0.01.
 Therefore, with a significance of 0.05, the null hypothesis could be rejected.
 On Valentine's Day, the odds of a listing being booked, increases with 1.03.
 Looking at the exponents, we found a small difference of this effect between cities.
-On Valentine's Day, the odds of booked Airnbnb's in Madrid decrease by a value of 0.996.
+On Valentine's Day, the odds of booked Airnbnbs in Madrid decreases by a value of 0.996.
 While in Rome, these odds increase by a value of 1.006 and in Paris by a value of 1.006.
-From the exponents, we can conclude that the odds of an Airbnb being booked on Valentine's Day, is the greatest in Paris.
+The exponents show that the likelihood of booking an Airbnb on Valentine's Day is highest in Paris.

+- Beds:

-Lastly, the null hypothesis for the bookings analysis stated as follows: Valentine's day has no influence on the number of beds in booked Airbnb's.
+H0: Valentine's day has no influence on the number of beds in booked Airbnbs.
 The P-value of the logistic regression and log likelihood are both >0.05.
 Therefore, with a significance of 0.05, the H0 could not be rejected.
-No significant relation has been found between Valentine's Day and the number of beds in booked Airbnb's.
+No significant relation has been found between Valentine's Day and the number of beds in booked Airbnbs.

 ## Conclusion

-Answering our research question, no significant relation has been found between Valentine's day and the prices of Airbnb listings.
-This is the case both for the accommodations in paris, rome and madrid together and for the cities separately.
-Secondly, a significant relation has been found between Valentine's Day and the changes of an Airbnb listing being booked.
-However, although the changes of a listing being booked in Paris and Rome increase on Valentine's Day, the chance of a booking decreases in Madrid on this day.
-Lastly, No significant relation has been found between Valentine's Day and the number of beds in the airbnbs booked.
+In answer to our research question, no significant correlation was found between Valentine's Day and Airbnb accommodation prices.
+This is true both for accommodations in Paris, Rome and Madrid together and for the cities individually.
+Second, a significant relation was found between Valentine's Day and the chances of an Airbnb listing being booked.
+However, although the chances of a listing being booked in Paris and Rome increases on Valentine's Day, the chance of a booking in Madrid decreases on this day.
+Finally, no significant relation was found between Valentine's Day and the number of beds in booked Airbnbs.

 ## Repository overview
 ```